mn-mde-edfi/MDE-EdFi-Documentation/README.md

 JSON files of sample data can be found in the [data directory](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/tree/master/data).
 These files are intended to assist developers with understanding the Ed-Fi ODS API.

 ## Issues List
-As part of this documentation effort, we are also using Github to manage technical issues.
+As part of this documentation effort, we attempted using Github to manage technical issues.
 See the [Issue List](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/issues) for examples.
+This effort has mostly been abandoned for lack of use.
+However, the MDE team is maintaining a [list of known issues and bugs](https://education.mn.gov/MDE/dse/datasub/edfi/issues/) in order to keep LEAs informed.

 ## Viewing Options
 There are two ways to view this documentation: